InsightSoftwareConsortium/ITKSphinxExamples/src/Segmentation/LevelSetsv4/VisualizeStaticDense2DLevelSetZeroSet/Documentation.rst

 ==============================================

 .. index::
-   single: VTKVisualizeImageLevelSetIsoValues
    single: BinaryImageToLevelSetImageAdaptor
    single: LevelSetDenseImage
+   single: ZeroCrossingImageFilter

 Synopsis
 --------

-Visualize a static dense level-set function 2D's zero set.
-From the input image, first an otsu thresholding technique is used to get a binary mask, which is then converted to a dense level-set function.
+Convert a binary mask into a dense level-set function, extract its zero set with itk::ZeroCrossingImageFilter, and write the contour as an image.
+The mask comes from an Otsu threshold of the input image.

 Results